Wildflower / Silver Palm Park Site

 Update: October 25, 2019

-Construction of the $6.8 million park project is scheduled to begin in the fall of 2020 and will include:
+Construction of the park project is scheduled to begin in Early 2021 and will include:

 About the Wildflower property: 551 East Palmetto Park Road